-Feeling anxious or frightened about the cancer coming back (recurrence) is one of the most common challenges and greatest concerns for cancer survivors.
+Feeling anxious or frightened about the cancer coming back (recurrence) is a common challenge and one of the greatest concerns for cancer survivors.
 Most cancer survivors are likely to experience this fear to some degree and it may come and go for many years.

 This fear may affect your physical wellbeing, as well as your ability to enjoy life and make plans for the future.
 Some survivors describe it as a dark cloud or a shadow over their life.

 Many people find that their worry is worse at certain times, such as: